CB715/weather-app/README.md

 [Jest](https://jestjs.io/) and the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) were used for testing.

 Data was taken from an external API with HTTP requests using [Axios](https://www.npmjs.com/package/axios).
+Typechecking was done with [Prop Types](https://www.npmjs.com/package/prop-types).

 ### To do